Piano Concerto (Santiago)

-Francisco Santiago's Piano Concerto in B-flat minor was written in 1924 as Santiago's doctoral dissertation while he was studying at Chicago.
-It was premiered at Chicago on June 15, 1924, as part of Santiago's graduation recital.
+Francisco Santiago's Piano Concerto in B-flat minor was written in 1924 as his doctoral dissertation while he was studying at Chicago.
+It was premiered at Chicago on June 15, 1924, as a part of Santiago's graduation recital.
 He was assisted by his teacher Heniot Levy, who played the accompaniment.
-The Premiere at Chicago and subsequent performances in Manila in 1925 were positively received; Santiago's professors and critics locally and abroad hailed the work as the composer's masterpiece.
+The premiere in Chicago and subsequent performances in Manila in 1925 were positively received; Santiago's professors and critics locally and abroad hailed the work as the composer's masterpiece.

 Structure

 The Concerto was cast in three movements, with each movement using folk songs as themes: